banzaicloud/pke/docs/aws.md

 aws cloudformation describe-stacks --stack-name pke-global
 ```

-The easiest way to configure the machines is to allow SSH traffic to it.
+The easiest way to configure the machines is to allow SSH traffic to them.
 To manage the new Kubernetes cluster remotely, you will also need to access the Kubernetes API server on the master node.
 In case of multi-node clusters, the nodes of the cluster should access each other as well.

 Create a security group for the cluster nodes with SSH access:
 ```